 - How to Find: Use Public Showers Directory to find free/affordable showers in every state you pass through.

 - Toiletries/Cleanliness: Clean facilities that are usually heated and with hot water, but you do need to bring your own towel and toiletries.
 With so many people passing through, we do not recommend skipping out on the shower shoes.

 - Top Tip: Bring along a trusty bag of quarters and some cash just in case these facilities do require a small charge.

 Going to be sleeping in your car on this trip?
-Get inspired by our Best Cars to Sleep In post to make sure you have the right vehicle for the job.
+Get inspired by our Best Cars to Sleep In article and make sure you have the right vehicle for the job.